The Flask Mega-Tutorial Part XVI: Full-Text Search

 You have seen that in the other forms I used the form.validate_on_submit() method to check if the form submission was valid.
 Unfortunately that method only works for forms submitted via POST request, so for this form I need to use form.validate() which just validates field values, without checking how the data was submitted.
 If the validation fails, it is because the user submitted an empty search form, so in that case I just redirect to the explore page, which shows all blog posts.

 The Post.search() method from my SearchableMixin class is used to obtain the list of search results.
-The pagination is handled in a very similar way to that of the index and explore pages, but generating the next and previous links is a little bit trickier without the help of the Pagination object from Flask-SQLAlchemy.
+The pagination is handled in a very similar way to that of the index and explore pages, but generating the next and previous links is a bit trickier without the help of the Pagination object from Flask-SQLAlchemy.
 This is where the total number of results passed as a second return value from Post.search() is useful.

 Once the page of search results and pagination links are calculated, all that is left is to render a template with all this data.
-I could have figured out a way to reuse the index.html template to display search results, but given that there are a few differences I decided to create a dedicated search.html template that is dedicated to show search results, taking advantage of the _post.html sub-template to render the search results:
+I could have figured out a way to reuse the index.html template to display search results, but given that there are a few differences I decided to create a dedicated search.html template that is dedicated to showing search results, taking advantage of the _post.html sub-template to render the search results:

 app/templates/search.html: Search results template.